cissagatto/Chains-Hybrid-Partition/README.md

 ### STEP 3
-You will need the previously generated partitions by this [code](https://github.com/cissagatto/Best-Partition-Silhouette).
+You will need the previously best hybrid partitions selected by this [code](https://github.com/cissagatto/Best-Partition-Silhouette).
 You must use here the results generated from the *OUTPUT* directory in that source code.
 They must be compressed into a *TAR.GZ* file and placed in a directory on your computer.
 The absolute path of this directory must be passed as a parameter in the configuration file.
 Please see the example in the _BEST-PARTITIONS_ directory in this source code.
 I already have the best chosen hybrid partitions from that code and you can downloaded [here](https://1drv.ms/u/s!Aq6SGcf6js1mru9ea6_ChUuPDvwdhQ?e=aMLLl3).